Verti-Bench: A General and Scalable Off-Road Mobility Benchmark for Vertically Challenging Terrain: Verti-Bench

 \subsubsection{Failure Cases}

 To enable future data-driven off-road mobility by preventing vehicle failures, we also curate a dataset of failure cases by providing the last ten seconds of trajectory before the vehicle rolls over or gets stuck.
+We divide all failure cases into two categories: (1) Rollover: the robot has a $>30$\textdegree~roll angle at the end of a failed trial; (2) Stuck: the robot does not move more than 1 m during the last 10 seconds of a failed trial (with $\leq30$\textdegree~roll).
 The failure cases can be used to learn high-cost regions to be avoided in data-driven mobility systems.